pranabekka/pranabekka.github.io/README.md

 This is important to make them overflow properly, otherwise tables mess up the size of the page and other elements.

-## Footnotes heading
+## Footnotes near reference

-Add `## Footnotes` above footnote references, at the end of the page.

-Another option is to detect in template, but I've been avoiding them, so it's wasted effort.
-Reason: asides should be closer to the marker.
-In the paper age, it meant on the same page.
+Add in the footnotes right after the paragraph where they're referenced.